maven2306/DNA-python-project/README.md

 ### 1. Clone the Repository

-Open your terminal or command prompt and clone this repository:
+Open the Anaconda prompt and clone this repository:

 ```bash
 git clone https://github.com/maven2306/DNA-python-project.git